-In reviewing the recent literature, it is clear that this scenario is being played out in a variety of different plants.
+In reviewing the literature, it is clear that CO2-induced starch accumulation is occurring in a variety of different plants.
 In a study by Janssens et al. (1998), for example, a six-month period of atmospheric CO2 exposure of 700 ppm caused a 90% increase in root starch accumulation in Scots pine seedlings relative to control seedlings that were exposed to ambient CO2 concentrations of 350 ppm.
-Using the same species, Kainulainen et al. (1998) reported a significant enhancement in needle starch concentrations after three-years of atmospheric CO2 enrichment (+300 ppm).
-Similar results have been reported in tropical trees, where ten (Lovelock et al., 1998) and four (Wurth et al., 1998) species exhibited approximate doublings of their leaf starch contents in response to a doubling of the atmospheric CO2 content.
+Studying the same species, Kainulainen et al. (1998) reported a significant enhancement in needle starch concentrations after three-years of atmospheric CO2 enrichment to 300 ppm above ambient.
+Similar results have also been reported in tropical trees, where ten (Lovelock et al., 1998) and four (Wurth et al., 1998) species exhibited approximate doublings of their leaf starch contents in response to a doubling of the atmospheric CO2 content.
 In other tree studies, Rey and Jarvis (1998) also noted a 100% CO2-induced increase in leaf starch contents of birch seedlings exposed to an atmospheric CO2 concentration of 700 ppm, while Pan et al. (1998) reported a whopping 17-fold increase in this parameter for apple seedlings grown at an atmospheric CO2 concentration of 1600 ppm.

-Elevated CO2 concentrations also increase starch concentrations within non-woody herbaceous plants.
-Reid et al. (1998), for example, documented a 148% increase in soybean leaf starch contents, due to a doubling of the atmospheric CO2 content, at both normal and elevated concentrations of ozone.
+It should also be noted that elevated CO2 concentrations increase starch concentrations within non-woody herbaceous plants.
+Reid et al. (1998), for example, documented a 148% increase in soybean leaf starch contents, due to a doubling of the atmospheric CO2 concentration, at both normal and elevated concentrations of ozone.
 And in another agricultural crop, exposure to 1000 ppm CO2 caused a 10-fold increase in leaf starch concentrations of potato (Ludewig et al., 1998).

-Clearly, rising atmospheric CO2 levels will significantly boost starch production in plants, thereby increasing the availability of an important raw material that can be metabolized to help sustain enhanced growth.
+It is therefore likely that rising atmospheric CO2 levels will significantly boost starch production in plants, thereby increasing the availability of an important raw material that can be metabolized to help sustain enhanced growth under a variety of stressful situations.

 References